 - To reduce the efficient size of the column.

-- They prevent the column from buckling.
+- It prevents the column from buckling.

-- Tie beams reduce the slenderness ratio.
+- Also, reduce the slenderness ratio.

 Difference between tie beam and plinth beam:

 |The plinth beam comes at ground level.||Tie beam can come at any level of the structure.|